New data on limno-terrestrial rotifers of the world

 • Originator

-Institute of Nature Conservation
+Institute of Nature Conservation, Polish Academy of Sciences

 • al. Adama Mickiewicza 33